erasmus-without-paper/ewp-specs-api-mobility-search/README.md

    accessible (to the caller) via its Outgoing Mobilities API.

  * Server MUST NOT publish IDs of objects which are NOT accessible via its Outgoing Mobilities API.
-Clients which receive IDs from this API should always be able to fetch objects referenced by these IDs via the Outgoing Mobilities API.
+Clients which receive IDs from this API should be able to fetch all objects referenced by those IDs.

 Handling of invalid parameters